-A burglary is essentially trespassing with the intent to commit a crime therein.
+Burglary, pursuant to Florida Statute 810.02, is defined as entering a dwelling, structure, or a conveyance with the intent to commit an offense.
 There are two main types of burglary and both are felonies.

-Burglary of a dwelling is the entering of someone’s residence with the intent to commit a crime, typically theft.
-This is a felony of the second degree and if convicted, will result in mandatory prison even if there is no prior criminal history.
+Burglary of a dwelling is the entering of someone’s residence with the intent to commit a crime within, typically theft.
+This is a felony of the second degree and if convicted, will result in a maximum sentence of 15 years in prison, 15 years of probation, and a $10,000 fine even if there is no prior criminal history.

-The second type of burglary is that of a structure or conveyance.
-This is typically the entering of a business or motor vehicle with the intent to commit a crime.
-This is a felony of the third degree and carries a maximum penalty of five years in prison or probation and a $5,000 fine.
+Burglary of a structure or conveyance is typically the entering of a business or motor vehicle with the intent to commit a crime.
+The penalties for burglary depend on if the structure or conveyance is occupied or not.
+If unoccupied, this is a felony of the third degree and carries a maximum penalty of 5 years in prison or 5 years of probation and a $5,000 fine.

 Depending on the facts of the case, it may be necessary to take depositions of the police officers and witnesses.
 The purpose of this is to determine the extent of their knowledge of the facts and to discover what they will say if called to testify at trial.
 Depositions are taken under oath and are recorded for future use at trial if necessary.